andthum/hpc_submit_scripts/CONTRIBUTING.rst

     * GitHub Docs `Contributing to projects`_.

-0. Fork the project
+0. Fork the Project
 -------------------

 If you want to contribute to this project, you should first create your own copy of the project (a.k.a. fork_).
 This step must be done only once (as long as you don't delete your fork).
 If you already have your own fork of this project, go ahead to "`1.
-Get up to date`_".
+Get up to Date`_".

 Go to the `project repository`_ on GitHub and press the Fork button in the top-right corner (note that you need a GitHub account for this).
-Afterwards clone your forked repository to your local computer:
+Afterwards, clone your forked repository to your local computer:

 .. code-block:: bash